Uber turns to Brussels in battle to gain ground in Europe

 However, taxi drivers across Europe say Uber breaks local taxi rules and violates licensing, insurance and safety regulations.
 It has faced legal action in Germany and a number of European countries.

-Uber last month filed a first complaint with the European Commission against a new French law it says favours regular taxis at its expense.
+Uber last month filed a first complaint with the European Commission against a new French law it says favors regular taxis at its expense.

 It says the law discriminates against private-hire vehicles, which it uses, by not allowing consumers to see the location of such cars online - a service it says is available for regular taxis.